 In the guildhall level, the statues are placed so as not to block any wall corners.
 This gives the player freedom for choosing when to smooth.
-If statues block wall segments, it forces the player to smooth before building the statues, or else they have to mess with temporarily removing statues to smooth the walls behind them.
+If a statue blocks a corner, or if a line of statues blocks a wall segment, it forces the player to smooth before building the statues.
+Otherwise they have to mess with temporarily removing statues to smooth the walls behind them.